 Johnson, since he is on probation with CHSAA, is required to write a corrective plan of action and turn it into the state’s athletic governing board.
 Walck, after Johnson told him of the infraction, reported the violation to CHSAA, notified Pagosa Springs and Coal Ridge of the violation by letter and wrote a plan of action, which reduced the probationary status from the entire school to just the football program, to CHSAA.

 “Some people actually asked me why I reported it,” Walck said.
 “Well, you don’t step past the free throw line to take a foul shot.
 You don’t step over the service line in volleyball.
 You play by the rules, and this is a rule that has to be followed.”

 A search for a new head football coach has been under way since November.
 Walck said he would prefer the new coach also have a teaching position within Garfield School District 16.

 Johnson, meanwhile, said he takes away plenty of positive memories from a 14-year coaching tenure.

-“It’s been an honor to be the head football coach at Grand Valley High School,” said Johnson, who added he wouldn’t rule out becoming an assistant football coach position down the road.
+“It’s been an honor to be the head football coach at Grand Valley High School,” said Johnson, who added that he wouldn’t rule out becoming an assistant football coach down the road.
 “I’ve put a lot of time and effort into this, but now it’s time for me to put a lot more focus on my friends and family.”

 Support Local Journalism